QutEcoacoustics/research-blog/archive/mquter.md

 ## Website change

-The old website previously hosted at <sensor.mquter.qut.edu.au> was revamped, recreated, and redesigned.
+The old website previously hosted at <http://sensor.mquter.qut.edu.au> was revamped, recreated, and redesigned.

 The new website is hosted at <https://www.ecosounds.org> and runs software named